 Roasted root vegetables are a healthful and delicious alternative to french fries.
 Examples include potatoes, sweet potatoes, carrots, parsnips, turnips, and beets.
 Kohlrabi is not technically a root, but is turnip-like and also roasts well.

 Roasted roots are great as a snack, or a holiday dish.
-Or have a “Dip-a-thon” meal of roasted roots, baked chicken fingers, cucumber slices, and apple wedges, with ketchup, barbecue sauce, low-fat ranch, and honey/nut butter.
+Or have a “Dip-a-thon” meal of roasted roots, baked chicken fingers, cucumber slices, and apple wedges, with ketchup, barbecue sauce, plant-based ranch, and nut butter.

 In China, Korea and Japan, whole yellow and purple sweet potatoes are baked in a large iron drum, and sold by street venders during the winter.
 2